 Russians Are Gloomy

-If you take a look at Russian people on the streets, in the metro, or in the stores, you may well think that they never smile, like I once did.
+If you take a look at Russian people on the streets, in the metro, or in the stores, you may well think that they never smile.
 The truth is, however, that Russians are warm, friendly, and extremely funny – just not in public.
 It is a norm in Russia to have one’s “serious face” on while in public places, and being too loud or showing too much emotion is considered strange and perhaps even impolite.Continue to 9 of 10 below.

 09 of 10